Cars-10/SudokuSolver/README.md

 * C# was very easy to pick up
 * Fortran was pretty slow.
 (Maybe there is some optimization possible)
 * Tcl (my all time favorite language) is still faster than Python (which seems to have won the popularity contest)
-* WOW R was really slow
+* WOW R was really slow, and LISP was waaay slower

 ## Program Goals